 The stimulation of sweat helps to improve blood flow and circulation, two necessities in targeting the look of cellulite.
 And, on top of that, an infrared sauna sweat sesh could help improve rosacea.
 While the heat from an infrared sauna might seem like the worst thing you can do for rosacea-ridden skin, its anti-inflammatory benefits (combined with the detoxification) actually help reduce the appearance says Zenhausern.

-A sauna isn’t the only way to reap the benefits — infrared light facials are an excellent way to target concerns specifically on the complexion.
-Like the sauna, the infrared light helps kill acne-causing bacteria, helps decrease inflammation, and promotes detoxification for clearer skin.
+A sauna is not the only way to reap the benefits — infrared light facials are an excellent way to target concerns specifically on the complexion.
+Like the sauna, the infrared light helps kill acne-causing bacteria, helps decrease inflammation and promotes detoxification for clearer skin.

 View this post on Instagram